JetBrains/Qodana/topics/cloud-api.md

 ## Teams and projects

+<link-summary>Using the %cloud% API, you can manage %cloud% teams and projects.</link-summary>

 ### Create teams and projects

+<link-summary>Explore how to create teams and projects using the Qodana Cloud API.</link-summary>

 To create a new team (if applicable) along with a project and get a [project token](project-token.md), send the request: